spencertipping/tau/m/utf9.md

 **NOTE:** this brings delta operators like `(+ 5)` and map-insert-and-merge front and center.
 We should have a broad dictionary of these things to use within row context.

-**NOTE:** `utf9` records may be aliased in memory, in which case they shouldn't be modified; then all updates will be applied as diff patches.
+**NOTE:** `utf9` values may be aliased in memory, in which case they shouldn't be modified; then all updates will be applied as diff patches.

 ### Design